 The pole net can be used while standing in the same spot and fished blind, or you can walk downstream as the tide is coming in.
 This keeps the sock flowing out the back as the bait swim upstream.
 You can also use your pole net in the surf by just moving it quietly along in the direction of the waves.

 Essential items in the whitebaiters kit are a bucket and strainer.
-These range from sophisticated home-made stainless steel models on a stand to the less expensive as.
+These range from sophisticated homemade stainless steel models on a stand to less expensive ones.
 Most whitebaiters have their bucket half full of water so that their bait can swim around.
-The water also acts as a weight to prevent the bucket blowing over in the wind.
+The water also acts as a weight to prevent the bucket from blowing over in the wind.

 Looking After Your Catch

 Many white-baiters allow their catch to swim around in a bucket of water.
 This is fine if you are only going to be a few hours.
 If you intend staying at the river for much longer it is a bad idea to keep them this way as they soon die.
 The best idea is to drain them well with a kitchen colander.
 And keep them in a bucket with a lid over it, and store them in a cool place.
 Whatever you do don’t place them in a plastic bag for the day or they will heat up and be cooked by nightfall.

 Here is an amazing “seagull’s eye view” of whitebaiters fishing scoop nets at the mouth of the Waitaki River.
 The Waitaki River is the border between South Canterbury and North Otago.